openstack/charm-glance/README.md

 # Overview

-The glance charm provides the Glance image service for OpenStack.
-It is intended to be used alongside the other OpenStack components.
+The glance charm deploys [Glance][upstream-glance], the core OpenStack service that acts as the central repository for virtual machine (VM) images.
+The charm works alongside other Juju-deployed OpenStack services.

 # Usage

-Glance may be deployed in a number of ways.
-This charm focuses on 3 main configurations.
-All require the existence of the other core OpenStack services deployed via Juju charms, specifically: mysql, keystone and nova-cloud-controller.
-The following assumes these services have already been deployed.

 ## Configuration